-Generally speaking, artifacts in cognitive stigmergy must first of all promote awareness, making agents seamlessly aware about the work and practice of other agents, which can in turn be effective to drive or improve their own activities.
-Awareness is a key aspect to support emergent forms of coordination, where there is not a pre-established plan defining exactly what are the dependencies and interaction among the ongoing activities (involving agents and artifacts) and how to manage them, but such a plan emerges as long as the activities take place.
+Generally speaking, artifacts in cognitive stigmergy should first of all promote awareness, that is, making agents seamlessly aware of the work and practices of other agents, which could in turn be effective to drive or improve their own activities.
+Awareness is a key aspect to support emergent forms of coordination, where there is no pre-established plan defining exactly which are the dependencies and interactions among ongoing activities (involving agents and artifacts) and how to manage them-instead, such a plan emerges along with the activities themselves.

-A simple but effective example of stigmergic mechanism promoting awareness can be found - for instance - in Amazon: a user consulting the page of a book is provided with a list of other books, bought by users that bought the same book.
-This kind of mechanism in Wikipedia can be realised imaging a page annotation of the kind: "people consulting this page, have also consulted the pages X, Y, Z".
-In our framework, such a mechanism can be generalised by supporting the automatic creation of annotations on artifacts of the domain level, reporting information about what other artifacts have been used by agents using the same artifact.
+A simple but effective example of stigmergic mechanism promoting awareness can be found-for instance-in Amazon: a user consulting the page of a book is provided with a list of other books, bought by users that purchased the same book.
+This kind of mechanism in Wikipedia could be realised through a page annotation of the kind: "people consulting this page have also consulted the pages X, Y, Z".
+In our framework, such a mechanism can be generalised by supporting the automatic creation of annotations on artifacts of the domain level, reporting information about which other artifacts have been used by agents using the same artifact.

-In the remainder of the section we describe a basic set of artifacts which can constitute a simple example of architecture supporting some form of awareness and other features which characterise cognitive stigmergy.
-On the background of such an architecture there is the notion of working session, as a temporal scope for an agent activities.
+In the remainder of the section we describe a basic set of artifacts which could constitute a simple example of an architecture supporting some form of awareness and other features characterising cognitive stigmergy.
+On the background of this architecture there is the notion of working session, as a temporal scope for an agent activities.
 An agent starts a working session with an objective in mind, which is supposed to persist for all the duration of the session.
-Knowing the (explicit or implicit) objective of an agent during a working session is important to provide a context-in terms of the the problem to be solved, the goal to be achieved, the task to be executed-to the annotation (evaluations, comments,...) taken by the agents, and to the practice of the agents using the artifact of the domain level.
-For instance: in Wikipedia, the feedbacks that an agent can provide about the utility of a page can be better evaluated considering the problem the agent is facing (i.e. what is it looking for).
+Knowing the (either explicit or implicit) objective of an agent during a working session is important to provide a context-in terms of the problem to be solved, the goal to be achieved, the task to be executed-to the annotations (evaluations, comments,...) made by the agents, and to the practice of the agents using the artifact of the domain level.
+For instance, in Wikipedia, feedbacks that an agent can provide about the utility of a page could be better evaluated by considering the problem the agent is facing (i.e. what is it looking for).

-4.1 Promoting Awareness: Dashboards, Diaries and Note-Boards
+4.1 Promoting Awareness: Dashboards, Logs, Diaries and Note-Boards

-A first and necessary step toward awareness is to keep trace of both the actions and the annotations taken by individual agents during a working session.
-For this purpose, we identified three basic kinds of artifacts, corresponding to three different kinds of functionalities: dashboards, logs and diarys (see Figure 2):
+A first and necessary step toward awareness is to keep track of both the actions and the annotations made by individual agents during a working session.
+For this purpose, we identified three basic kinds of artifacts, corresponding to three different kinds of functionalities: dashboards, logs and diaries (see Fig.2):

-- A dashboard provides the functionalities of a panel (interface) used to focus on a specific artifact (or set of artifacts belonging to the domain level) to interact with the artifact and to take / observe / manage annotations.
-The concept of focusing aims at representing the intention of using an artifact. - A log is used to keep track of events as long as they happen, providing operation for their inspections and ordering. - A diary is an artifact used to keep track of annotations taken intentionally by the agent.
-The diary typically keeps the annotations organized by working sessions.
+- A dashboard provides the functionalities of a panel (interface) used to focus on a specific artifact (or a set of artifacts belonging to the domain level) to interact with the artifact and to take / observe / manage annotations.
+The concept of focusing aims at representing the intention of using an artifact. - A log is used to keep track of events, providing operation for their inspections and ordering. - A diary is an artifact used to keep track of intentionally annotations made by an agent.
+The diary typically keeps the annotations organised by working sessions.